30 Years War Bohemian Phase

 Military Strategies and Tactics during the Bohemian Phase

 The military strategies and tactics employed during the Bohemian phase reflect the state of warfare in early 17th-century Europe.
 The Bohemian forces, largely composed of less experienced and less well-equipped troops, relied on defensive strategies and guerrilla warfare tactics.
-However, their lack of coordination and discipline ultimately proved ineffective against the better-organized and more experienced imperial army under Tilly.
+That said, their lack of coordination and discipline ultimately proved ineffective against the better-organized and more experienced imperial army under Tilly.

 Frequently Asked Questions (FAQ)